Memory Care Community

-in Council Bluffs, Iowa
+in Council Bluffs, IA

 Our Memory Care community is a secure environment tailored to people living with Alzheimer’s or other forms of dementia.
 Our community offers private or companion suites and has comfortable common areas designed to stimulate our residents’ cognitive abilities.
 Daily routines of bathing, dressing, grooming, eating, and managing medication are customized to each resident’s needs, along with social and cognitively stimulating activities like games, music, and crafts.

 We know that memory loss affects everyone differently and value each resident as an individual with different care needs.
 When one’s cognitive abilities change, our need for purpose, meaning, and routine continues.